slmg/dotfiles/README.md

 This repo`s architecture consists of two main branches:

-* `master` for documentation and helper scripts
+* `master` - hosting documentation and helper scripts
-* `dotfiles` for "dotfiles" config files - only this branch is relevant to the homedir
+* `dotfiles` - hosting config files, only this branch is deployed locally

 The branch `dotfiles` is deployed to `$HOME` through the combination of a bare git repository (cloned into `$HOME/.config/dotfiles.git`) and the alias defined above, pointing